-Our adventure begins in Kuching, the capital of the East Malaysian state of Sarawak and the largest city on the island of Borneo.
-Kuching is one of the most multicultural cities in Malaysia, melding an array of Chinese, Malay, Indian and Indonesian cultural groups and languages.
+Our adventure begins in Kuching, the capital of the East Malaysian state of Sarawak and largest city on the island of Borneo.
+Kuching is one of the most multicultural cities in Malaysia, melding Chinese, Malay, Indian and Indonesian cultural groups and languages.

 Day 2: Bako National Park / Kuching

 Embark on a short boat ride this morning to Bako National Park, reachable only by sea on the tip of a peninsula where the Bako and Kuching rivers meet.
 Millions of years of erosion have carved the sandstone cliffs and rocky headlands into fantastically shaped arches and sea stacks, striated with colored layers formed by iron deposits.
-White sandy beaches sprawl below, while inland, the compact reserve abounds in wildlife.
-Look for proboscis
+White sandy beaches edge the coast below, while inland, the compact reserve abounds in wildlife.
+Look for

 Day 3: Gunung Mulu National Park